Canon 40D vs Olympus E-M10 III

 Review summary: Canon 40D vs Olympus E-M10 III

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 40D and the Olympus E-M10 III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 40D: